-PlayWood Toys, Inc. ("PlayWood") obtained a jury verdict against Learning Curve Toys, Inc. and its representatives, Roy Wilson, Harry Abraham and John Lee (collectively, "Learning Curve"), for misappropriation of a trade secret in a realistic looking and sounding toy railroad track under the Illinois Trade Secrets Act, 765 ILCS 1065/1 et seq.
-Although there was substantial evidence of misappropriation before the jury, the district court did not enter judgment on the jury's verdict.
-Instead, it granted judgment as a matter of law in favor of Learning Curve, holding that PlayWood did not have a protectable trade secret in the toy railroad track.
-PlayWood appealed. ...
+PlayWood Toys, Inc. ("PlayWood") obtained a jury verdict against Learning Curve Toys, Inc. and its representatives, Roy Wilson, Harry Abraham and John Lee (collectively, "Learning Curve"), for misappropriation of a trade secret in a realistic looking and sounding toy railroad track under the Illinois Trade Secrets Act

-I. Background
+I. BACKGROUND

 In 1992, Robert Clausi and his brother-in-law, Scott Moore, began creating prototypes of wooden toys under the name PlayWood Toys, Inc., a Canadian corporation.
-Clausi was the sole toy designer and Moore was the sole officer and director of Play-Wood.
+Clausi was the sole toy designer and Moore was the sole officer and director of PlayWood.
 Neither Clausi nor Moore had prior experience in the toy industry, but Clausi had "always been a bit of a doodler and designer," and the two men desired to "create high-quality hardwood maple toys for the independent toy market."
 As a newly formed corporation, PlayWood did not own a facility in which it could produce toys.
 Instead, it worked in conjunction with Mario Borsato, who owned a wood-working facility.
 Subject to a written confidentiality agreement with PlayWood, Borsato manufactured prototypes for PlayWood based on Clausi's design specifications.

 PlayWood's first attempt to market publicly its toys was at the Toronto Toy Fair on January 31, 1992.
 PlayWood received favorable reviews from many of the toy retailers in attendance; PlayWood also learned that the best way to get recognition for its toys was to attend the New York Toy Fair ("Toy Fair") the following month.
 Based on this information, Clausi and Moore secured a position at the Toy Fair in order to display PlayWood's prototypes.
 It was during this Toy Fair that Clausi and Moore first encountered Learning Curve representatives Roy Wilson, Harry Abraham and John Lee.

 On the morning of February 12, 1993, the first day of the Toy Fair, Roy Wilson stopped at PlayWood's booth and engaged Clausi and Moore in conversation.
-Wilson identified himself as Learning Curve's toy designer and explained that his company had a license from the Britt Allcroft Company to develop Thomas the Tank Engine & Friends[TM](hereinafter "Thomas") trains and accessories.
-Wilson commented that he was impressed with the look and quality of PlayWood's prototypes and raised the possibility of working together under a custom manufacturing contract to produce Learning Curve's line of Thomas products.
-Clausi and Moore responded that such an arrangement would be of great interest to PlayWood.
-Later that same day, Harry Abraham, Learning Curve's vice president, and John Lee, Learning Curve's president, also stopped by PlayWood's booth.
-They too commented on the quality of PlayWood's prototypes and indicated that PlayWood might be a good candidate for a manufacturing contract with Learning Curve.
+Wilson identified himself as Learning Curve's toy designer and explained that his company had a license from the Britt Allcroft Company to develop Thomas the Tank Engine & FriendsTM (hereinafter "Thomas") trains and accessories.
+Wilson commented that he was impressed with the look and quality of Play-Wood's prototypes and raised the possibility of working together under a custom manufacturing contract to produce Learning Curve's 342 F. 3d 714 (7th Cir.
+2003)